-- Alert everyone in the building via intercom phone, 7777, "Armed Intruder Look Down" or "Hostage Situation Lock Down" "This is not a drill" - Any faculty/staff hearing or seeing this activity is to remove any students into a safe area either into locked classroom or to a closet. - Upon hearing the announcement for an armed intruder, all staff members are to lock their doors securing the safety of all students known not be a threat by pulling them from halls and corridors into their classroom.
-In the event that an instructor secures a student not assigned to his/her classroom that instructor is to attempt to notify the main office. - Inside of the classroom the instructor is to move all students to the furthest corner of the room on the same side as the classroom door and away from windows. - Students are to take a safe position on the floor below window level. - Instructors take an accurate count of students. - The administrative office is to be notified giving as much information about the individual(s) as possible. - Make special mention of the type of weapon being carried, if possible.
+- Alert everyone in the building via intercom phone, 7777, "Armed Intruder Lock Down" or "Hostage Situation Lock Down" "This is not a drill." - Any faculty/staff hearing or seeing this activity is to remove any students into a safe area either into locked classroom or to a closet. - Upon hearing the announcement of an armed intruder, all staff members are to lock their doors securing the safety of all students known not be a threat by pulling them from halls and corridors into their classroom.
+If an instructor secures a student not assigned to their classroom that instructor is to attempt to notify the main office. - Inside of the classroom the instructor is to move all students to the furthest corner of the room on the same side as the classroom door and away from windows. - Students are to take a safe position on the floor below window level. - Instructors take an accurate count of students. - The administrative office is to be notified, giving as much information about the individual(s) as possible. - Make special mention of the type of weapon being carried, if possible. - No one is to be allowed to leave the room.
+Do not answer the door unless there is a clear view of the situation outside and it is determined to be safe. - Administration is to institute a method to inform faculty, staff members and families of students directly affected.

-- No one is to be allowed to leave the room.
-Do not answer the door unless there is a clear view of the situation outside and it is determined to be safe. - Administration is to institute a method to inform faculty, staff members and families of students directly affected. - The instructor and students are to remain in this location until help arrives. - The Dean/designee should assist with escorting or directing law enforcement to the necessary areas or with providing building floor plans. - Refer media contact to the Dean's Office. - The Dean is responsible for the safety of the student, staff and visitors of the building.
-Unless she has been relieved by proper authority, she must maintain control of the situation. - In order to institute an all clear, the Dean/designee is to designate staff members to deliver the all clear message to each instructor/classroom.
+- The instructor and students are to remain in this location until help arrives. - The Dean/designee should assist with escorting or directing law enforcement to the necessary areas or with providing building floor plans. - Refer media contact to the Dean's Office. - The Dean is responsible for the safety of the student, staff, and visitors to the building.
+Unless relieved by proper authority, the Dean must maintain control of the situation. - To institute an all clear, the Dean/designee is to designate staff members to deliver the "all clear message" to each instructor/classroom.
 An all clear should not be given over the public address system and the instructor should disregard it. - Contact the Crisis Team to assist students and staff in dealing with the aftermath.

-In event the lockdown becomes a hostage situation, follow procedures above and:Have a prepared list of anyone who is a potential hostage and their last known locations.Security: JFK 67568Safety Director: 67677/67678Muhlenberg 82217Security Director: 67567Building Services: JFK 67558Employee Health: 61143Emergency Dept: JFK 67601 Muhlenberg: 82200Safety Director: 67677
+In the event the lockdown becomes a hostage situation, follow procedures above and:Have a prepared list of anyone who is a potential hostage and their last known locations.Security: JFK 67568Safety Director: 67677/67678Muhlenberg 82217Security Director: 67567Building Services: JFK 67558Employee Health: 61143Emergency Dept: JFK 67601 Muhlenberg: 82200Security Director: 67567